Cancel for Non-Payment Policy

 For students who receive financial aid (the majority of our students do) their aid will cover their minimum payment.
 If sufficient aid is ready to disburse and will cover at least 20 percent of your tuition and fees by the payment deadline, you will not be subject to Cancel for Non-Payment and will receive a corresponding alert in CalCentral.

 Additionally, students with extenuating circumstances can have a protective flag placed on their status.
-The proactive flag, which students will be able to see indicated on CalCentral as ‘Exception to Cancel for Non-Payment’, will ensure that class enrollments are protected.
+The protective flag, which students will be able to see indicated on CalCentral as ‘Exception to Cancel for Non-Payment’, will ensure that class enrollments are protected.
 Staff are working to identify those students, and students are encouraged to reach out to Cal Student Central.

 You are encouraged to review the Messages and Tasks in the My Finances section of CalCentral for required documents or additional information needed to complete your financial aid file and to ensure a timely disbursement of aid.

 Prior to the deadline, you will see reminder alerts within your CalCentral portal informing you that you are subject to Cancel for Non-Payment.
 If applicable, you will be notified via CalCentral and email that your enrollment has been canceled.
 If your enrollment is canceled, you will be dropped from all of your classes, and tuition and fees will be de-assessed from your billing account.

 Re-enroll in open classes the following morning starting at 8 am.
 Tuition and fees will be reassessed once you enroll in at least one class.
 Please take immediate action to pay your bill.
 You should also resolve all holds in order to be officially registered.
 Please note — If you are enrolled on or after the first day of instruction, you will be held to the withdrawal refund schedule.

 Due to the unique nature of their programs and funding sources, graduate students will not be dropped from their classes unless they fail to pay the required 20% five weeks after the first day of instruction.